leeunam/leeunam/README.md

 ### 🧠 About Me

-Pleasure to meet you! 👋 I'm **Leunam**, currently studying **COmputer Science** at [Inteli](https://www.inteli.edu.br/) (Institute of Technology and Leadership).
+Pleasure to meet you! 👋 I'm **Leunam**, currently studying **Computer Science** at [Inteli](https://www.inteli.edu.br/) (Institute of Technology and Leadership).
 I’m passionate about technology and business, constantly improving my knowledge to tackle new challenges and grow both personally and professionally.